 Some of them can grow to be very large.
 One dung beetle, Megapenthes aterrima, found in Malaysia, has a body about an inch long with a 3-inch wingspan.

-Some scientists believe that this is because these types of beetles have developed a symbiotic relationship with ants, so they do not need wings to fly off when threatened by predators.
+Some scientists believe this is because these types of beetles have developed a symbiotic relationship with ants, so they do not need wings to fly off when predators threaten them.

 Another reason might be that many tropical climates do not provide enough food sources for flying insects.